LearnersGuild/curriculum-app/modules/Asynchronous-JavaScript/README.md

 ## Skills

-- Callbacks
+- Can use Callbacks in JavaScript
-- Async flow control
+- Can affectively manage asynchronous flow control in JavaScript
-- Sleep using setTimeout
+- Can use setTimeout to sleep in JavaScript

 ## Suggested Resources